DOBD-x/Deep-Residual-Learning-for-Image-Recognition-FT32/README.md

 9. Run recognize2.py

 - This script is an improvement to the algorithm that improves the previous data set.
-Expected improvement is 80% from 71.55%